rohit-ayadav/Scams-Alert/README.md

-# Blog Website
+# Report Website

-Welcome to the Blog Website!
+Welcome to the Report Website!
 This platform allows users to read, create, and share blogs across various topics.
 The website is built with **Next.js** and includes features like user authentication, blog creation, and a rich-text editor for seamless writing experiences.

 ## Features

 1. **User Authentication**:
    - Sign up and log in using email/password or Google account (via OAuth).
    - Secure authentication with session management using NextAuth.js.
-2. **Blog Creation**:
+2. **Report Creation**:

    - Users can create, edit, and delete their blogs.
-   - The "Create Blog" page includes a rich text editor with formatting options (bold, italic, headings, etc.).
+   - The "Create Report" page includes a rich text editor with formatting options (bold, italic, headings, etc.).
    - Users can also upload cover images for their blogs.

-3. **Dynamic Blog Display**:
+3. **Dynamic Report Display**:

-   - Blogs are displayed dynamically with individual pages for each blog post.
+   - Reports are displayed dynamically with individual pages for each blog post.
-   - Blog lists are paginated for easy navigation.
+   - Report lists are paginated for easy navigation.

 4. **Responsive Design**:

    - The website is fully responsive and works across all devices (mobile, tablet, desktop).

 5. **SEO Optimized**:
-   - Blog posts are SEO-friendly, helping them rank better on search engines.
+   - Report posts are SEO-friendly, helping them rank better on search engines.

 ## Tech Stack